30 entrepreneurs reveal what changed after getting their best domain name

 “We have seen better overall conversions and lower drop-off rates on our campaigns.
 For us, an important factor is that having a premium domain provides better access to big lead buyers and leading advertisers as well due to, again, the trust factor.” — Frans van Hulle, CEO & Co-Founder at PX.com (Behind the Million Dollar PX.com Purchase)

 In 2018, ReviMedia announced they’re rebranding to PX.com.
-This move was a great choice for the company given that there’s nothing easier to type on a cellphone or tablet than a two-character .com domain name which means more direct traffic, easier client conversions, word of mouth, lower advertising cost, and more effective marketing campaigns.
+This move was a great choice for the company given that there’s nothing easier to type on a cellphone or tablet than a two-character .com domain name.
+How does your domain name help you to get more direct traffic, easier client conversions, word of mouth, lower advertising cost, and more effective marketing campaigns?

 “When we talk to a partner and give them an email address, firstname.lastname@example.org, they always say “wow.”
 Also from a viral perspective, everyone can remember Ring.com.” — Jamie Siminoff, Chief Inventor and Founder of Ring.
 (Behind the Rebranding of DoorBot to Ring.com)